PedroJMA/ECON307_2018/syllabus.md

 - **Teaching Assistant:** Ali Karimirad, alikarimirad1369@gmail.com
 - **Office Hours:** Thursday 10am-12pm in Iona 206
 - **Prerequisites:**  A score of 68\% or higher in ECON 305
 - **Textbook:** None.
-I will post my notes online.
+I will post my notes online (modifications of notes graciously provided by Thomas J. Sargent).
 Pay attention and ask questions in class rather than writing down everything I say.
 - **Learning Environment:** Come to class on time.
 No cellphones.

 ## Course Materials and Communications